aragon/taiko-contracts/TEST_TREE.md

 │       ├── It ownerIsListed should be false
 │       └── It isAppointed should be false
 ├── When calling resolveEncryptionOwner
-│   ├── Given the resolved owner is listed
+│   ├── Given the resolved owner is listed on resolveEncryptionOwner │   │   ├── When the given address is the owner
+│   │   │   └── It should return the given address
+│   │   └── When the given address is appointed by the owner │   │       └── It should return the resolved owner
+│   └── Given the resolved owner is not listed on resolveEncryptionOwner │       └── It should return a zero value
+├── When calling resolveEncryptionAccount
-│   │   ├── When the given address is appointed
+│   ├── Given the resolved owner is listed on resolveEncryptionAccount │   │   ├── When the given address is appointed
 │   │   │   ├── It owner should be the resolved owner
 │   │   │   └── It appointedWallet should be the caller
 │   │   └── When the given address is not appointed
 │   │       ├── It owner should be the caller
-│   │       └── It appointedWallet should be resolved appointed wallet │   └── Given the resolved owner is not listed
-│       ├── It should return a zero owner
+│   │       └── It appointedWallet should be resolved appointed wallet │   └── Given the resolved owner is not listed on resolveEncryptionAccount │       ├── It should return a zero owner
 │       └── It should return a zero appointedWallet └── When calling getEncryptionRecipients